chrismaltby/gb-studio-docs/docs/getting-started/keyboard-shortcuts.md

 ## Drawing Mode

-Drawing mode is automatically enabled in the _Collision tool_ and the _Colorize tool_.
+Drawing mode is automatically enabled in the _Collision tool_ and the _Color tool_.

 **Draw** - Click on scene
 **Draw line from last point** - Click to set first point, hold `Shift`, click to set next point